 Section Criteria Points available 1 - 2 Yes/No only The organisation satisfies the basic eligibility criteria. n/a 3 The application demonstrates how the activities will develop skills to progress to further learning, volunteering, work experience and/or employment.
 20 Total points available = 40 The application shows how its proposed activities will broaden and complement the existing local offer.
 10 The activities are focused on unemployed residents or residents in low paid, temporary or casual work from target wards.
 10 4 The target group is clearly defined and is a priority group for this funding.
 10 Total points available = 30 There are clearly planned progression routes for learners, into employment, active citizenship and/or further learning.
 20 5 Total points The organisation clearly demonstrates previous successful experience in working with the target group.
 15 available = 30 There is a clear plan for how target learners will be engaged.
-15 6 Yes/No only The funding amount is between £27,000 and £167,000.
+15 7 Total points available = 10 The application clearly demonstrates social value.
+10 8 Yes/No only The funding amount is between £20,000 and £167,000.
 The amount of funding for the activities offered has been correctly calculated. n/a